-Our headquarters is located in Waltham, Massachusetts, and consists of approximately 43,000 square feet of leased space, of which Tecogen occupies approximately 34,600 square feet of manufacturing, storage and office space.
-We sub-lease the remaining space to Ilios, American DG Energy, and other tenants.
-Our lease, with an original expiration date of March 31, 2014, was renewed for an additional ten years and will expire March 31, 2024.
+The Company's headquarters is located in Waltham, Massachusetts and consists of 27,000 square feet of office and storage space that are shared with American DG Energy and other tenants.
+The lease expires on March 31, 2024.
 We believe that our facilities are appropriate and adequate for our current needs.

 Revenue from sales of cogeneration and chiller systems, parts and service to American DG Energy during the years ended December 31, 2013 and 2012 amounted to \$758,930 and \$3,795,666, respectively.
 In addition, Tecogen pays certain operating expenses, including benefits and insurance, on behalf of American DG Energy.
 Tecogen was reimbursed for these costs.
-As of December 31, 2013 the total amount due to American DG Energy was \$119,667.
-As of December 31, 2012, the total amount due from American DG Energy was \$70,811.
+As of December 31, 2013 the total amount due to American DG Energy was \$119,667 As of December 31, 2012, the total amount due from American DG Energy was \$70.811.

-For additional disclosure related to our related parties and related party transactions see Note 13 - Related party transactions to our financial statements included in this prospectus.
+For additional disclosure related to our related parties and related party transactions see Note 13 - Related party transactions to our financial statements included in this Annual Report on Form 10-K.